-Kaymac was contracted to demolish the unsafe pier structure and carry out remedial repairs to quay wall.
+Demolition of an unsafe pier structure and remedial repairs to quay wall.

 Trefor Pier is a greenheart timber structure originally constructed in circa 1870.
 It was originally owned by the Crown Estate but was later gifted to the Council.
 A published source first records the pier becoming unsafe as early as April 1966 whereby it was ‘chained off’ from public use.

 The pier was refurbished in 1986 where it was brought into a condition that allowed it to be, once more, used by the general public.
 The intention was to extend the pier’s life by a further twenty years.

 The structure was again inspected in 1993 which led to yet further repairs in 1995.
 These repairs were short lived as the structure was again inspected in 2002 where it was concluded that £250k - £350k would be required to extend the pier’s life by a further twenty years.
 This work was never commissioned and when the pier became unsafe it was closed off to the public and remained closed.

 Kaymac were commissioned in 2017 to demolish the structure and carry out remedial repairs to the harbour walls.
 The works comprised of the demolition of the unsafe pier structure, and removal of pier components to ensure that there was no remaining hazards to navigation (underwater or otherwise).

 The pedestrian handrail on the pier was reclaimed and re-used to replace the corroded handrails located on the adjacent quay wall.
 The harbor side of the quay wall had a number of voids that were repaired with masonry, to match the existing quay.